How to be in charge and stay connected

 I used to despise spending time in the kitchen.
 I didn’t like doing dishes, I didn’t know how to cook, and I preferred microwave meals to home cooked ones.
 Wow!
 Have things changed.
 Now I buy lots of fresh organic produce, free-range meats and eggs, and I enjoy coming up with new interesting creations and cooking traditional foods.
 And for some reason I want to put cumin on everything.

 Thinking back, I can identify a couple of things that produced the shift for me.
 First, I read “Peace is Every Step” by Thich Nhat Hanh.
 There’s a passage where he talks about enjoying the present moment even in the mundane activities of life like washing dishes.
 I immediately began to ENJOY doing dishes!
-I luxuriated in the warm soapy water and felt a deeper sense of accomplishment than I ever could have anticipated from the simple act of doing dishes. read more
+I luxuriated in the warm soapy water and felt a deeper sense of accomplishment than I ever could have anticipated from the simple act of doing dishes.

 Nine ways to exercise with children

 Have you been lamenting your lack of exercise?
 Thinking back on the days when you used to get to go to the gym, or run around your neighborhood or swim laps at the pool?
 Kid time is sometimes almost all our time—and the kind of “running around” we do with them doesn’t always feed our body’s need for vigorous (or gentle) and sustained exercise.

 Here are some of the ways I’ve found to bring exercise back in, with activities that you and your kids both enjoy, and that give you the added benefit of that exercise you’ve been craving to round out your life, keep you physically fit, and elevate your mood.
+You can adapt these suggestions to your mobility level.